Greece is one of those places you’ve read about and seen pictures of countless times, right?

 Well, one of my cousins was working it, and at the time (this was 2016), World Ventures had some momentum, so she was really pushing hard for me to try it.

-She really wanted me to be in on the business end of it, like in her downline, but I didn’t want anything to do with recruiting or multilevel marketing.
+She really wanted me to be in on the business end of it, but I didn’t want anything to do with recruiting or multilevel marketing.

 Nothing against people who are currently in an MLM.
 If you’re the proud owner of your own home business selling the latest awesome health products, or skin care, or whatever.
 I totally get it and I respect it.